codewithsergio/vanilla-js-frontend-lolwebapp/README.md

 - ~~Implement a search functionality (e.g. using a trie graph)~~
 - Make item searches not case sensitive
 - Improve the search (e.g. be able to find merc treads by searching `boots`)
+- Make imagesContainer scrollable to remove scroll on right
+- Create a navbar with glossary as a link
+- Create a home page
 - Refactor
   - CSS files with better names instead of itemDiv